Anstedt/robot/README.md

 # Robot

+### Transition to Linux driver for motor control
+- Build and install driver
+- Learn how driver works
+- Test out driver on my system
+- Work out max speeds based on different micro-step setting

+### Implement PID based off of Arduino Code
+- Add code to mys system and get it to build
+- Move from angle based control to speed and distance control

+### Implement mechanism to control robot motion; turning and traveling

 ### Angles

 The front is where the holes are in the upper body.
 The angles are in reference to the front.